shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: gray; font-size: 16px;">
-This section focuses on generating game assets, specifically Sprite sheets and 3D models.
-It discusses AI limitations in Sprite sheet generation and suggests using a 3D humanoid model with AI-generated animations as a workaround.
-The document highlights the benefits of AI pixelation effects over traditional software and provides recommendations for generating 3D models and animations, including using sl.ai, Meshy, and Mixamo.
+This document discusses AI's role in creating game assets, focusing on Sprite sheets and 3D models.
+It suggests using 3D humanoid models with AI-generated animations for Sprite sheets, applying pixelation effects for better results.
+Recommendations for 3D model generation include sl.ai for low-poly games and Meshy for detailed models.
+The document also covers animation generation, recommending Mixamo for auto-rigging and AI motion capture for converting videos to animations.
+Text-to-animation technology is mentioned as needing further development.
 </span>

 ---